gbaillargeon/PSA-Data-Limited-Fisheries/README.md

 # PSA-Data-Limited-Fisheries
-Repository for Publication: "Improving the Productivity-Susceptibility Analysis for Data-Limited Fisheries" (Baillargeon et al.2020)
+Repository for Publication: "Improving the Productivity-Susceptibility Analysis for Data-Limited Fisheries" (Baillargeon et al. 2020)

 This code requires a file with the foloowing columns: productivity, susceptibility, vulnerability, and species.
 Which houses the PSA resutls data.